gumvic/nanoql/README.md

 ;; {:answers {:always-42 42, :always-?
 19}}
 ```

-We supplied a function to produce something dynamically.
+We supplied a function to produce a channel which in turn will produce the value.

-That function is called an executor.
+Let's call that function an executor.

-Actually, our root object is an executor, too.
+Actually, let's call our root map an executor, too.

-Let's delve into that right now!

 ## Executors